About Me: Talents Explored

 Ok maybe that's a much cooler sounding name than what they really are: mopeds.
 I love these things.
 You know, the solution to the gas-crunch of the 70's?
 Half bicycle, half dirt bike...
 Not to be confused with scooters, oh no. Scooters have no pedals and a floorboard to rest your feet in the sitting-position.
 These look more like miniature motorcycles - only with pedals.

 Here is just one of my creations.
 This was a 1981 Puch Magnum.
-Stock it didn't go above twenty five miles per hour.
-Through a lot of fabricating custom parts and modifcations I can now hit close to sixty!
+At factory stock, it didn't go above twenty five miles per hour.
+By fabricating numerous custom parts and making modifications I can now hit sixty!

-In the interest of saving money while also "living the life" as a stay at home dad I decided to start tackling remodeling projects.
-Being handy goes with industrial design territory, it has to.
-So I started learning small bits of trade.
-Carpentry, pluming and although I'm not quite ready to re-wire our breaker box, electricity.
+As if being the primary care giver of our twins from 2013-2017 wasn't challenging enough, I started various home remodeling projects.
+There is obviously a direct correlation between being handy and industrial design.
+That being said, I started learning small bits of trade.
+Carpentry, plumbing and although I'm not quite ready to re-wire our breaker box, electrical work.
 I can confidently say my efficiency with power tools is on point!
-I effectively remodeled an entire floor of our current house.
-Demo, flooring, drywall, trim, paint, electrical components (switches, wiring, lighting).
-Thank goodness for YouTube and PBS's "This Old House".
+I effectively remodeled an entire floor of our current house: demo, flooring, drywall, trim, paint, door installation, electrical components (switches, wiring, lighting).
+Thank goodness for YouTube and PBS's "This Old House"!
+I now have confidence in self-sufficiently running, repairing and upgrading my humble-abode.